anhero/JsonBox/readme.markdown

 <!-- -*- markdown -*- -->
 This is a JSON C++ library.
 It can write and read JSON files with ease and speed.
 It uses code from our RedBox engine (https://github.com/anhero/JsonBox) and will soon be integrated in it.

-This library is aimed at mostly internal use for the RedBox engine.
+This library is aimed at mostly internal use for the BaconBox engine.
 It's not designed be used to write easy-to-read JSON files.
 It follows the JSON standards (except it doesn't read UTF-16 and UTF-32, only UTF-8)

 Things it does:
  * Parse standard UTF-8 JSON files.